cmu-db/noisepage/script/testing/README.md

 - `test_server.py`: the base `TestServer` class for running all types of tests
 - `test_case.py`: the base `TestCase` class for all types of test cases.
 - `mem_metrics.py`: the `MemoryMetric` class and `MemoryInfo` named tuple to manage the memory related information during the run time of the tests.
-- `periodic_task.py`: the `PeriodicaTask` class to wrap periodic python subprocess tasks with multithreading.
+- `periodic_task.py`: the `PeriodicTask` class provides a general utility in Python which runs a separate thread that will execute a subprocess every `x` seconds until told to stop.

 ## OLTP Bench
-`oltpbench` folder contains Python scripts for running an oltp bench test
+`oltpbench` folder contains Python scripts for running an oltp bench test.
+Refer to [OLTP Benchmark Testing](https://github.com/cmu-db/noisepage/tree/master/script/testing/oltpbench/README.md) for more details.
-- `TestOLTPBench`: the test class for oltp bench tests

 ## How to run a test
 To run a test of a certain type, just run the `run_<TEST TYPE>.py` script in the respective folder.
 For example, if you want to run a junit test, just simply run `python3 junit/run_junit.py`.